Karan-3108/raptor/README.md

 Juno plans to make an early connection to the Cosmos Hub enabling IBC transfers, cross-chain smart contracts and shared security.

 A decentralized launch of the Juno main-net was enabled by a large set of independent validators from across the blockchain space.
-$JUNO, the native asset, has many functions like securing the Juno Hub and serving as a work token to give access to on-chain governance voting rights and to provide utility in the deployment and execution of smart contracts.
+$RAPTOR, the native asset, has many functions like securing the Juno Hub and serving as a work token to give access to on-chain governance voting rights and to provide utility in the deployment and execution of smart contracts.

-**What differentiates JUNO from other Smart Contract networks?**
+**What differentiates RAPTOR from other Smart Contract networks?**

 ⚪️ Interoperable smart contracts